tup32132/Segmentation-Images/README.md

 *str*

 COPY_DATA_TO_TARGET: if .dcm and .npy files should be copied from source to target
+the pipeline has a bad habit of breaking if this is set to True, so please don't (not yet)
 *True or False*

 ### subdirectories - model